 Tip!
 With this stitch, the beading is done during the stitching process, not added afterwards.
 The trick is to use a size 26 tapestry needle.
 Since the eye of a tapestry needle is long you can thread perle #8 and Perle #5 through the long eye.
 However, the needle itself is thin, which means you can add a bead to your working thread as you stitch.

-The step by step instruction samples have been worked using perle # 5 thread
+The step-by-step instruction samples have been worked using perle # 5 thread

-Step by step instructions on how to work Beaded Oyster Stitch
+Step-by-step instructions on how to work Beaded Oyster Stitch

 You start an Oyster stitch

-Bring the thread to the front of the fabric, insert the needle a little to the left, take a bite of the fabric pointing the tip of the needle downwards.
+Bring the thread to the front of the fabric.
+Insert the needle a little to the left, take a bite of the fabric pointing the tip of the needle downwards.
 Cross the working thread over the needle, then wrap the thread under the needle like you would do to create a twisted chain stitch.

-Pull the needle through the fabric so it is snug, with the loop flat but not so tight it pulls the fabric.
+Pull the needle through the fabric so it is snug, with the loop flat but not so tight that it pulls the fabric.